Home » Cake & Cupcakes » Cookie Cake

 Instructions

-5. Mix in chocolate bits and pecans.
+5. Mix in chocolate bits (and pecans if using).

 6. Add cookie dough to your cake pan and press the dough out so it’s level and even.

-7. Bake for 18 – 22 minutes, or until lightly golden (don’t overbake).
+7. Bake for 18 – 22 minutes, or until lightly golden (don’t overbake, you want the middle to be slightly underbaked).

 Notes

 Decorating is optional and depends on how much decorating you’d like to do for the amount of icing.
 You can double, triple etc. the recipe below for as much or as little as you’d like.
 You can also add melted chocolate to make chocolate icing.
+To achieve similar decorating in the pictures I used a piping bag with a star tip.

 Basic Buttercream Icing Recipe